Stuycs-K/final-project-09-veto-adrian-zhang-junling/WORKLOG.md

 Continued working on Rename.java for String Compatibility and other scenarios

+### 6/3/2024

+Trying to finishing working on Rename.java, finished code for replacing function names.

 ## Sources
 - [What is Obfuscation? - Preemptive](https://www.preemptive.com/what-is-obfuscation/#:~:text=Code%20Obfuscation%20is%20the%20process,the%20output%20of%20the%20program.)
 - [What is Obfuscation? - GuardSquare](https://www.guardsquare.com/what-is-code-obfuscation)